 Completers is another term for graduates.
-It will include all students who earn Board of Regents-recognized awards and certificates at the postsecondary level.
+It will include all students who earn Board of Regents-recognized awards and certificates at the undergraduate and graduate degree level.

-This indicator is the aggregate of all students who earn Board of Regents-recognized awards and certificates at the postsecondary level within an academic year.
+This indicator is the aggregate of all underrepresented minority students who earn Board of Regents-recognized awards and certificates at the undergraduate and graduate degree level within an academic year.